rrDumpTruck/Obsidian.Vault/Player Character Info.md

 ---
 @RebelliousBear
-Wants to play Skreep (Rogue/Paladin)
+Wants to play Skreep (Rogue/Paladin) a "non-serious character"